A Woman Shot And Killed By Seattle Police Was Pregnant And Had Mental Health Problems, Family Says

 Family members said that Lyles had suffered from some mental health problems in the last year and that she was several months pregnant, which BuzzFeed News couldn't immediately confirm.
 Family members also said they believe race was a factor — Lyles is black, and the two police officers that shot her were white.

-In a video posted by the Seattle Times, a woman who identified herself as Lyles's sister can be seen distraught, screaming into the camera, telling the reporters that deadly force was not needed in the situation.
+In a video posted by the Seattle Times, a woman who identified herself as Lyles' sister can be seen distraught, screaming into the camera, telling the reporters that deadly force was not needed in the situation.

 "She's this fucking tall," Monika Williams said, placing her hand below her head.
 "There's no reason for her to be shot, in front of her babies!"
 Williams said, adding later that the officers could have tased Lyles instead.